VLety/fastApiProject/README.md

 > * config.json: The file is intended to store the main project configuration settings.
 > * schemas.json: The file is used to configure Pydantic schemas validation.
 > * permissions.json: The file is used to configure RBAC permissions for API endpoints.
+> * test_main.json: The file is intended to store the main project test settings.
 > * log.ini: The file is used to configure server logging.

 Change password for default users<br />